The Concept of Species and its Normative Dimension

 22 June 2018

-Ronald Sandler (Boston): Are Species Boundaries morally significant?
+John Basl (Boston): Are Species Boundaries Morally Significant?

 Markus Rothaaar (Eichstätt): Species in Bioethics.
 Which Concept of Species is Relevant for Bioethics?